 To avoid or reduce digital eye strain, follow the 20-20-20 rule.
 Every twenty minutes, concentrate on taking a 20-second break to view something 20 feet away.

 Are you experiencing symptoms of digital eye strain?
-Ask Dr. Caruso and Dr. Solar for more information during your next visit.
+Ask Dr. Sanchez and Dr. Bianchi for more information during your next visit.